 Branch chain amino acids (BCAAs) are the first 3 amino acids listed.
 Therefore these are the most important.
 They make up most of what you get when you take the supplement.
-There are 3 branch chain amino acids:
+There are 3 branch-chain amino acids:

 Since leucine is the first amino acid listed, it contributes most to the anabolic effects of the supplement.

 Several studies have noted leucine has anabolic effects.
 How does it work?
 Leucine activates mTOR, a gene involved in muscle growth.
-The letters mTOR stands for the mammalian target of rapamycin.
+The letters mTOR stand for the mammalian target of rapamycin.
 It's a cellular signaling pathway involved in cell growth in all mammal cells – including humans.

 The activation of the mTOR pathway appears to be at the heart of BCAAs – and leucine's – anabolic effects.